MIDL-Conference/midl-website-2021/pages/call-for-papers.md

 ## Paper Registration

-Paper registration is now open on OpenReview, please register your manuscript using the below button.
+Paper registration has closed.
+You can still visit the OpenReview website using the below button.

 {{ button("OpenReview conference website", "https://openreview.net/group?id=MIDL.io/2021/Conference") }}